matejkosiarcik/dotfiles/README.md

 # Scripts

-> Collection of my personal scripts
+> Collection of my personal scripts and config files